Amateur boxing: Scoring

 Computer scoring was introduced to the Olympics in 1992.
 Each of the five judges had a keypad with a red and a blue button.
 The judges pressed a button for which ever corner they felt landed a scoring blow.
 Three out of the five judges had to press the button for the same boxer within a one-second window in order for the point to score.
 A legal scoring blow was that which is landed cleanly with the knuckle surface of the glove, within the scoring area from the middle of the head, down the sides and between the hips through the belly button.
+In case of a tied match, each judge would determine a winner.

 The AIBA introduced a new scoring system in January 2011.
 Each judge gives an individual score for each boxer.
 The score given to each boxer would be taken from 3 out of 5 judges either by similar score or trimmed mean.
 Scores are no longer tracked in real time and are instead given at the end of each round.

 On March 13, 2013, the computer scoring system was abandoned, with amateur boxing instead using the ten point must system, similar to professional boxing.